hajimes/mmh3/README.md

 #### Added

-- Add support for Python 3.15, including 3.15t (no-GIL) wheels.
+- Add support for Python 3.15.

 ### [5.2.1] - 2026-03-06